Cloth mask, is it good enough against omicron?

 So if the person has the resources to upgrade to an N95, KN95 or KN94 mask, they definitely should, said Dr. Leana Wen, a professor of health policy and management at George Washington University.
 While these models are more expensive and can be more uncomfortable, the investment is worth it for the security they provide, he explained.

-“It is a much more contagious virus, so there is a much smaller margin of error regarding the activities that you could do before without becoming infected,” Wen said.
+“It is a much more contagious virus, so there is a much smaller margin of error regarding the activities that you might do before without becoming infected,” Wen said.
 “We have to increase our protection in every way, because now, by omicron, everything is more risky.”

 Wen also said that while these masks are characterized as single-use, unless in a healthcare setting, the KN95 and N95 can be used more than once.
 She uses her KN95 herself for more than a week.